 3. Find local designers.

-Especially if you’re just starting out as a copywriter, you very much need to meet graphic designers—after all, if you need to create some spec ads, you certainly can’t design them yourself.
+Especially if you’re just starting out as a copywriter, you very much need to meet graphic designers.
+After all, if you need to create some spec ads, you certainly can’t design them yourself.
 (Read: Close out of Microsoft Paint and find someone who knows how to use Photoshop.)

-Luckily, connecting with designers is pretty easy.
+Luckily, connecting with designers is easy.
 All you have to do is a quick LinkedIn search to find designers in your area and, from there, you can wade through the listings to find the people that you’d like to get in touch with.

 When you find designers you’re interested in getting to know, don’t just send them the standard LinkedIn “I’d like to add you to my professional network” message (which you should never be using anyway—you’re a copywriter, after all!).
 Personalize the message to let them know what intrigued you about them and, if you’re feeling especially bold, you can even suggest meeting up for coffee to network a bit and talk about what it’s like working as a creative in your town.